Azure/azure-powershell/src/RedisEnterpriseCache/docs/Get-AzRedisEnterpriseCache.md

 # Get-AzRedisEnterpriseCache

 ## SYNOPSIS
-Gets information about a RedisEnterprise cluster and its associated database
+Gets information about a Redis Enterprise cluster and its associated databases.

 ## SYNTAX